Skip to content

 ------------------------------------------------------

-1.3.5 Setting workflow parameters on the command line
+1.3.5 Setting pipeline parameters on the command line

-One way of setting workflow parameters is directly via the command line.
+One way of setting pipeline parameters is directly via the command line.
 Any parameter can be configured on the command line by prefixing the parameter name with a double dash (--):

-Parameters set via the command line this way take the highest precedence and will override conflicting parameters defined anywhere else.
+Parameters set via the command line have the highest precedence and will override conflicting parameters defined anywhere else.

 Tip

-Remember that workflow parameters are prefixed with a double dash (--), while options to the nextflow run command itself are prefixed with a single dash (-).
+Remember that pipeline parameters are prefixed with a double dash (--), while options to the nextflow run command itself are prefixed with a single dash (-).

 All parameters take arguments, i.e. a value that they get set to.
 Arguments are specified on the command line immediately after the parameter name: